 Intro: Git and GitHub – Tooling your Software Workflow and Development Life Cycle

-Based on my Scala Hack Session on GitHub I will guide you through these main steps in a series of 5 blogs where you:
+Based on my Scala Hack Session on GitHub I will guide you through these main steps:

+This blog focuses on the socal coding part.
 In case you have not yet registered to GitHub now it is the perfect time.
-I will show you how to work through all these steps within an IDE instead of using extra tools or command lines.
-For the ones who still prefer command lines: have a look at this excellent reference with great examples for many Git commands.
+I will show you how to work through all within an IDE instead of using extra tools or command lines.

-Here are some introductions if Git and GitHub in case they are new to you:
+Here are some introductions if Git and GitHub are new to you: